x-square/analytics/23-12-data-analysis-r.md

 ---
-title: "Data analysis using R for quantitative user research"
+title: "Data analysis using R"
 author: "Chiawei Wang"
 date: "December 2023"
 date-format: "MMMM YYYY"
 format: html
 ---

-`This document introduces how to perform data analysis using R for quantitative user research`
+`This document introduces how to perform data analysis using R`

 `In preparation`